You're questioning your sexuality, which leaves you feeling

-Many gay “coming out” coaching programs across the board take a “one-size-fits-all” approach.
+I don't take a “one-size-fits-all” approach, nor do I believe that everyone has to come out.
 As if “coming out” is the goal for everyone, when sometimes it isn’t.

 The first stage of this whole process is to explore your sexuality to gain the utmost clarity on what you like and don’t like.
 Only after that can you decide if “coming out” is the right thing for you to do.
 And if you’re ready for it, or you need more time.